High School Course Planning: Think Rubber Band + Long-Term Plan

 Colleges want to see that students are not coasting through high school but are pushing themselves to grow academically.
 While each college has its specific expectations, highly selective schools generally look for:

 Note: The University of North Carolina—Chapel Hill is an exception regarding World Language.
-For admissions at UNC, fewer than three years of study is acceptable, but they prefer to see three or more years of study.
+For admissions to UNC, fewer than 3 years of study is acceptable, but they prefer 3 or more years.

 Tailoring Courses to Future Majors